aspose-words-cloud/aspose-words-cloud-docs/words/plugins/wordpress/aspose-doc-importer/_index.md

 Please follow these steps to get started:

 - Make sure you are logged-in to a WordPress site as Admin level account.
-- Make sure you have set up Aspose App Key & Id on the plugin configuration page.
+- Make sure you have set up Aspose Client Id & Secret on the plugin configuration page.
 For further details on how to get app keys, [click here](https://docs.aspose.cloud/display/storagecloud/Aspose+Cloud+UI+Help+Topics).
 - Navigate to the page or posts where you want to import contents from the DOC using Aspose Doc Importer plugin.
 - Click the **Aspose Doc Importer** button.
 - Click Select Doc File.
 It will show WordPress Media Gallery on popup.
 Either upload a DOC file or choose from the Media Library.